-- 12. Though Minneapolis sticks closely to its standards for the amount of green space within the city, the effects of increasing density threaten the remnant ecosystem areas around lakes (such as hundreds of trees being removed for a light rail line inside Minneapolis proper) and also my enjoyment of them as an urban dweller.
+13. Though Minneapolis sticks closely to its standards for the amount of green space within the city, the effects of increasing density threaten the remnant ecosystem areas around lakes (such as hundreds of trees being removed for a light rail line inside Minneapolis proper) and also my enjoyment of them as an urban dweller.
 Sharp population growth has also led to serious housing shortages.
 Tent camps for unsheltered people have been part of daily news for over two years.
 Sadly, many of these tent camps are impinging on the ecological integrity of suburban and urban open spaces per the camps' physical footprints or the trash and debris they produce.
-These reduce my enjoyment of these areas from a visual, functional, and recreational standpoint. - 13.
-As a life-long Minnesotan, I love my state and I love Minneapolis, where I plan to continue living.
-I fear, however, that the effects of immigration-fueled overpopulation already upon us are not good for my city or my state, and especially for lower-income people needing housing.
-We are experiencing congestion and increased costs of living such as higher rents and grossly higher property taxes, (overpopulation puts everything at a premium), as well as destruction of historic homes, threatening the character of our traditional neighborhoods. - 14.
-I am aware of the existence and provisions of NEPA and both saddened and frustrated that it has not been applied to actions that cause population growth.
+These reduce my enjoyment of these areas from a visual, functional, and recreational standpoint.

+14. As a life-long Minnesotan, I love my state and I love Minneapolis, where I plan to continue living.
+I fear, however, that the effects of immigration-fueled overpopulation already upon us are not good for the natural or human environment of city or my state, and especially for lower-income people needing housing.
+We are experiencing congestion and increased costs of living such as higher rents and grossly higher property taxes, (overpopulation puts everything at a premium), as well as destruction of historic homes, threatening the character of our traditional neighborhoods.
+Considering that the Biden Administration started with promises that it would instruct agencies to pay special attention to "Environmental Justice," it is wrong that the Administration is blind to the greater impacts high levels of immigration have on low income and minority communities.

+15. I am aware of the existence and provisions of NEPA and both saddened and frustrated that it has not been applied to actions that cause population growth.
 The authors of NEPA understood that there exists a strong public good in nature-via open spaces, recreation, visual beauty, biodiversity-and a need to safeguard this for future generations.
+But the agencies that implement immigration policy all have adopted NEPA regulations that ignore the environmental effects of immigration completely, and as a result, none of them do any environmental analysis.
 In my lifetime, I have already seen severe environmental changes brought on at least in part by immigration-led population growth.
 While I can only timidly imagine the exponential effects on future generations, NEPA mandates that the government does take a hard look at the effects of actions it takes before carrying them out.
 NEPA needs to properly be applied to immigration.
 If it had been, we may never have lost the natural landscapes and species in Minnesota that I miss being able to see and photograph.
-If DHS were to start applying NEPA now, and give Minnesotans a voice before bringing people into the state and driving growth, I think things would change.
+If our immigration agencies were to start applying NEPA now, and give Minnesotans a voice before bringing people into the state and driving growth, I think things would change.
 I want all future generations of Minnesotans have the possibility of a childhood similar to mine, where natural resources were available and enjoyable, where life was affordable, and where there was not a feeling of crowdedness.

-15. I hereby declare under penalty of perjury, that the foregoing is true and correct.
+16. I hereby declare under penalty of perjury, that the foregoing is true and correct.

-Executed this 23 day of November, 2020.
+Executed this 24 ay of August, 2021.